 C. Idea #3: Community DIY Fence-Building Workshops

 Hosting community DIY fence-building workshops can create an engaging, hands-on experience that adds educational value.
-These workshops can foster a sense of community and allow customers to physically interact with the product.
-A study by Event Marketing Institute found that 74% of participants have a more positive opinion about a company, brand, product, or service being promoted after an event.
+These workshops can foster a sense of community and allow customers to interact physically with the product.
+A study by the Event Marketing Institute found that 74% of participants have a more positive opinion about a company, brand, product, or service being promoted after an event.

 D. Idea #4: Fence Art Exhibitions